đź’ˇ Tips

 With all this in mind, consider your reasons for wanting to know someone’s bank balance.

 If you already have a judgment, you can order the debtor back to court for an examination hearing, where you can ask them about their assets in front of a judge, including their bank account information.
-You might also consider hiring a private investigator to conduct a bank locate, but keep in mind it will generally not include any balances.
-However, once you know where your debtor banks, you can then subpoena the bank for records about how much money is in their accounts.
+Once you know where your debtor banks, you can then subpoena the bank for records about how much money is in their accounts.

 If you’re just trying to find out if it's worth taking legal action, or simply have a personal curiosity, there are other ways to get a general picture of someone’s financial situation.